aquilesC/aquiles.me/content/§ how i take notes of papers.md

 description: This is my strategy for taking notes of the papers I read.
 From underlining and marginalia to a permanent note in my digital garden.
 epistemic: This is work in progress.
 I still don't have a clear process on how to take good notes on papers that can be used in the long term.
 ---
-For over 2 years now, I have been using exclusively an iPad to read papers.
-I could never read from a computer screen, but an iPad and its pencil became perfect replacements.
+Since I own an iPad, I have been using it exclusively to read papers.
+I don't print them anymore, and I don't read from a computer screen.
+The iPad with its pencil is ideal, since it allows me to highlight, and write in the margins.

 I keep all the references on [[Zotero]] (even many I've collected over the years and probably will never read).
 I synchronize my computer with my iPad (and my phone) via my Nextloud instance on a Raspberry Pi at home.

 However, the [[note taking]] approach is the same either for paper or for its digital counterpart.

 - On the paper itself, I take a variety of notes:
     - **Underlining** allows me to quickly skim through the text to find the bits that were more interesting to remember.
 I may use different colors to draw different levels of attention.